MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/how-to-export-and-import-encryption-keys.md

     ---
 # How to: Export and Import Encryption Keys
-You can encrypt data on the ADD INCLUDE<!--[!INCLUDE[nav_server](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_server_md.md)]--> instance by generating new encryption keys or importing or changing existing encryption keys that you enable on the server instance.
+You can encrypt data on the ADD INCLUDE<!--[!INCLUDE[nav_server](../../includes/nav_server_md.md)]--> instance by generating new encryption keys or importing or changing existing encryption keys that you enable on the server instance.

 > [!NOTE]
->  If ADD INCLUDE<!--[!INCLUDE[dyn_nav](../ApplicationDesign/includes/dyn_nav_md.md)]--> is configured with multiple service tiers \(ADD INCLUDE<!--[!INCLUDE[nav_server](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_server_md.md)]--> instances\), then you must first enable encryption on one server instance and then export the key so it can be imported to another server instance where you enable encryption.
+>  If ADD INCLUDE<!--[!INCLUDE[dyn_nav](../../includes/nav_server_md.md)]--> instances\), then you must first enable encryption on one server instance and then export the key so it can be imported to another server instance where you enable encryption.
 You cannot generate different keys within one multiple-server instance environment.

 ## Exporting an Encryption Key
  You export an encryption key to make a copy of the key or so that it can be imported on another server instance.
 Exporting an encryption key stores the encryption key that is used by the current server instance to a file on your computer or network.